bitcomplete/homebrew-tap/DEV.md

 # Bitcomplete Homebrew Tap repository: Developer Guide

-Developper Guide to deploy new plz release.
+Developer Guide to deploy new plz release.

 ## Release a new version